 River Ecology and Wildlife

-The Chicago River’s character changes throughout its course.
+The Chicago River's character changes throughout its course.
 It winds through prairies, woodlands, savannas, wetlands and must also navigate industrial, residential, and commercial developments.
-Sometimes it is a small, natural stream little more than a few inches deep, and in other locations it is a wide, channelized waterway with enough space for massive shipping barges.
-As the landscape and nature of the river change, so do the communities that live within and alongside it.
-Some of these changes are natural, and others are directly linked to human impact.
+Sometimes it is a narrow, natural stream little more than a few inches deep, and in other locations it is a wide, channelized waterway.

 That the Chicago River continues to be such a dynamic system in the midst of a major metropolitan area is a testament to its resilience.
 Today, the Chicago River supports hundreds of different species, ranging from large mammals like coyotes and deer to the tiny duckweed, one of the smallest flowering plants on the planet.
 Through times of modification, pollution, and habitat degradation, the river has maintained its importance as a refuge for wildlife, plants, and even people.